-Avocados (Persea americana) will grow in U.S. Department of Agriculture plant hardiness 8 through 11.
-They are grouped into three types or groups called "families" named for the areas where they were first cultivated domestically.
-These families include the Mexican, the Guatemalan and the West Indian.
-Their growth and yielding patterns vary.
+Avocado trees (Persea americana) are evergreen, and will grow in U.S. Department of Agriculture plant hardiness zones 8 through 11.
+Their three groups, called "families," are named for the areas where they were first cultivated domestically: Mexican, Guatemalan and West Indian.
+Mexican avocados are the most cold tolerant family.

 It is best to purchase an avocado tree that has been grafted onto rootstock.
 Doing so will result in fruits three to five years you plant it.
 It is possible to grow an avocado tree from seed, but doing so means a five- to 13-year wait for fruit.
 You may also be in for an unpleasant surprise, as the fruit you get may not be what you were expecting, due to cross-pollination.